godotengine/godot-docs/getting_started/step_by_step/filesystem.rst

 In general, the Godot file system avoids using metadata files.
-The reason for this is simple, existing asset managers and VCSs are simply much better than anything we can implement, so Godot tries the best to play along with SVN, Git, Mercurial, Perforce, etc.
+The reason for this is simple, existing asset managers and VCSs are simply much better than anything we can implement, so Godot tries its best to play along with SVN, Git, Mercurial, Perforce, etc.

 Example of a file system contents: